masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 The `filter` function can be used to select a subset of rows.
 In the guns data, the `Question` column specifies which question was asked.
-We can select only those rows (polls) that asked whether the minimum purchage age for guns should be raised to 21:
+We can select only those rows (polls) that asked whether the minimum purchase age for guns should be raised to 21:

 ``` r
 age21 <- filter(d, Question == 'age-21')